 How has travel influenced your music?

-I’ve always said that if I weren’t singing that I would be a backpacker.
+I’ve always said that if I wasn't singing that I would be a backpacker.
 I get inspired everywhere I go.
 I never sang in Spanish until I went to Atlanta, which makes no sense whatsoever.
 Why would I have to travel out of Spain to sing my first ever track in Spanish?
 Every single place I’ve travelled to gives me a certain creativity too.
 I always leave with a track.

 Favourite place music has taken you and why?